Chocobozzz/PeerTube/support/doc/tools.md

 ## Prerequisites

 You need at least 512MB RAM to run the script.
-Scripts can be launched directly from a PeerTube server (in this case you already have dependencies installed :+1:) or from a separate server, even a dekstop PC.
+Scripts can be launched directly from a PeerTube server, or from a separate server, even a desktop PC.

 ### Dependencies